 If your Policy has any benefit riders, any withdrawals from your policy values may impact your benefits; refer to your Policy for details.
 Your withdrawal could be considered premature distributions, described below, and could be subject to withholding.
-Please contact your tax advisor for advice
+Please contact your tax advisor for advice.

-Guaranteed Lifetime Income Rider: Withdrawals before election of the benefit will proportionally reduce the Income Calculation Base and Benefit Calculation Base which determines the future annual Guaranteed Withdrawal Payment (GWP) and Enhanced Death Benefit if applicable.
+Guaranteed Lifetime Income Rider: Withdrawals before election of the benefit will proportionally reduce the Income Base which determines the future annual Guaranteed Withdrawal Payment (GWP).
 Withdrawals after the GWP has been elected are first applied towards the annual GWP amount.
 Any amount above the annual GWP is considered an Excess Withdrawal and will cause a proportional reduction in the future GWP.
 Excess Withdrawals may be subject to the Withdrawal Charges specified in the Policy.